ykxvqze/data_projects/sqlextern.md

 ### Procedure

-Instead of querying from within MySQL server and manipulating the data there, the following is carried out in Bash (see <a class="external reference" href="https://github.com/thln2ejz/data_projects/blob/master/sqlextern.sh">sqlextern.sh</a>).
+Instead of querying from within MySQL database and manipulating the data there, the following steps are carried out in Bash (see <a class="external reference" href="https://github.com/thln2ejz/data_projects/blob/master/sqlextern.sh">sqlextern.sh</a>).

 0. Create a database 'DB' and a table named 'participants'.
-1. Extract the table from MySQL (via: SELECT * FROM participants) into a flat tsv file
+1. Extract the table from MySQL (via: SELECT * FROM participants) into a flat tsv file.
-2. Transform the tab-separated file into a csv file (via 'tr' in Bash).
+2. Transform the tab-separated file into a csv file.
 3. Process the data as needed via Python called from within Bash, and write the result to a csv file.
 4. Write the same result into a new table in MySQL database.